pabloes/builder/README.md

 For more information, check the [create-react-app](https://github.com/facebook/create-react-app) repo.

+## Dependencies

+As noted above, the builder depends on a few external services to run all of it's features.
+These are:
+- [Builder server](https://github.com/decentraland/builder-server): Holds the default asset packs and stores the custom asset and asset packs the user creates
+- [Profile server](https://github.com/decentraland/platform-profile): Handles the login information
+- [DAR](https://github.com/decentraland/nft-schema-api): API that proxies OpenSea, used to place NFT collectibles you own (via your wallet) on your scene
+- [Content server](https://github.com/decentraland/content-service): Stores the assets once published to a LAND
+- [Marketplace](https://github.com/decentraland/marketplace): We use the Marketplace API to fetch LANDs and Estates an address owns

+Below, you'll find an example `.env` file which holds values for most of these, but the only hard dependency the project has is the [Builder server](https://github.com/decentraland/builder-server).
+Without it you won't find any assets to place in your scene.

 ## Environment

 This project depends on a few environment variables to work, as well as external services for some features.